 - Zero waste bins – Look for zero waste bins located at Packet Pick-up and in various venues at Garfield Park race weekend.
 The bins are made from repurposed coroplast materials from our warehouse, with overhead signage providing clear directions on how to sort your waste.

-- Offset race weekend travel – The Bank of America 13.1 has partnered with Native to provide participants with a way to offset emissions from travel to the event.
+- Offset race weekend travel – In 2023, the Bank of America 13.1 partnered with Native to provide participants with a way to offset emissions from travel to the event.
 Native met exhaustive environmental standards to be recognized as a certified B corporation.
-All proceeds support Native’s portfolio of offset projects ranging from biodiversity protection to regenerative agriculture.
-Participants can purchase offsets from Native within their participant account.
+All proceeds supported Native’s “From Waste to Fuel: Improving Agriculture and Livelihoods in Mexico” project.

 Garfield Park and course

-- Kia EV lead vehicles – Kia will lead the way on race day!
+- Kia EV lead vehicles – Kia leads the way on race day!
 Chicagoland and Northwest Indiana Kia retailers are proud to support the Bank of America 13.1.
-The all-electric Kia EV6, winner of the 2023 North American Utility Vehicle of the Year Award, will act as the lead vehicles for the 2023 event.
+The all-electric Kia EV6, winner of the 2023 North American Utility Vehicle of the Year Award, acted as the lead vehicles for the 2023 event.
 Kia’s vision to become a ‘Sustainable Mobility Solutions Provider’ reflects the company’s approach to sustainability, which is to create sustainable mobility solutions for consumers, communities, and global society.
 To get more information visit kia.com/sustainability

 - Zero Waste Stations – Waste disposed of in Garfield Park should be deposited at one of the Zero Waste Stations located throughout Runner Refresh and the festival area.
 Green Team volunteers will sort the refuse to help increase the amount of waste diverted from the landfill.